 What do you do at CYS?
-Lead the team at Easter (and our other training events through out the year) and work alongside Mike managing the 33k network.
+Lead the Eastercamp team and work alongside Mike managing the 33k Network.

-What type of music are you loving on your ipod?
-I wouldn’t say loving, but music I ‘can’t go without’ — the Wiggles and some sweet ocean wave noises.
-My daughter LOVES them, and admittedly i know all the words…
+What type of music are you loving lately?
+I wouldn't say loving, but music I "can't go without" - The Wiggles and some sweet ocean wave noises.
+My daughters LOVE them, and admittedly I know all the words...

 Name: Dallas Harema